jumaa0/API-Integration/README.md

 Follow the installation instructions above.
 2. Using the API

-    Import the AlphaVantageAPI class from data.py.
+   -Import the AlphaVantageAPI class from data.py.
-    Create an instance of the AlphaVantageAPI class with your API key.
+   -Create an instance of the AlphaVantageAPI class with your API key.
-    Use the get_daily method to retrieve daily stock market data.
+   -Use the get_daily method to retrieve daily stock market data.

 3. Using the Database